vedprakash226/Cryptographic-Security/DPF_Generation/Readme.md

 # Distributed Point Function (DPF) Implementation in C++

 ## Overview
-This project implements a **Distributed Point Function (DPF)** in **C++**, which allows two parties to share keys that encode a *point function* — i.e., a function that outputs a non-zero value at a single location and zero elsewhere — without revealing the location or value to either party individually.
+Implementation of **Distributed Point Function (DPF)** in **C++**, which allows two parties to share keys that encode a *point function* — i.e., a function that outputs a non-zero value at a single location and zero elsewhere — without revealing the location or value to either party individually.

-This cryptographic primitive is foundational in **Private Information Retrieval (PIR)** and **Private Set Intersection (PSI)** protocols.

----

-## Features
+## Implementations
 - Implements **DPF key generation** for a given index and value.
-- Supports **evaluation** of each DPF key independently.
 - Verifies correctness by ensuring the XOR of both evaluations reconstructs the desired point function.
 - Uses **pseudo-random number generators (PRNG)** for deterministic expansion.
-- Clean and modular design with classes for key management and evaluation.

----

-## Concept Summary
+## Summary

 A **Distributed Point Function (DPF)** encodes a point function: